kalmhq/docs/docs/registry.md

 ## Example Usage

+As a prerequisit you need access to a private registry.
+One option is to create a <a href="https://docs.docker.com/docker-hub/repos/#private-repositories">free private repository</a> on Docker Hub.

 Let's upload an image to a private dockerhub registry.

-Note: you get <a href="https://docs.docker.com/docker-hub/repos/#private-repositories" target="_blank">a free private repo</a> on Docker Hub, which you can use to follow along for this example.

-First upload the `busybox` image onto our preo repository.
-Replace `<MYREPO>` with the name of your private repo.
+Start by pulling down the `busybox` image onto your local machine, then re-tag it and upload to your private repo.
+Replace `<MYREPO>` with the name of your repository.

 ```
 docker pull busybox